 Fun fact, as Iris browses Amanda’s alphabetized movie collection on her first full day at the house, a case for the movie Enigma, which Kate starred in back in 2001 can be seen on the right-hand side of the shot!

-The outer shell of Iris’ picture-perfect stone-clad home (inspired by Honey Suckle Cottage in Holmbury, St Mary) was built from scratch — stone wall, garden gate, and front yard included!
+The outer shell of Iris’ picture-perfect stone-clad home was inspired by a real-life property known as Honey Suckle Cottage in Holmbury, St Mary and was built from scratch — stone wall, garden gate, and front yard included!

 Amazingly, it took production just a couple of weeks to construct and a total of four weeks to fully landscape and make sure the house and its surrounding area looked genuinely like a 200-year-old property.